-Australian Police Minister Lashes Out At ‘Grand Theft Auto’ Mod ‘LSPDFR’
+Australian Police Minister Lashes Out At ‘Grand Theft Auto’ Mod, ‘LSPDFR’

 In a country which has banned numerous video games for unacceptable content and destroyed tens of thousands of real guns, it should come as little surprise that such a mod would be denounced by politicians and the media.

 What is surprising is the timing of the announcement.
-LSPDFR is about seven years old, and has been out since Grand Theft Auto IV.
+LSPDFR is about seven-years-old, and has been out since Grand Theft Auto IV.
 The news channel had more than a few interesting comments regarding the mod, including that it was created by underground computer geeks.

 There's anger this morning over a black market version of Grand Theft Auto.
 Police are planning action. #7News https://t.co/LwmAO0LSAs